Amirreza1h1/Pylearn/GUI (Qt)/Assignment 20/README.md

 #### database intro

-<p>we learn about the simple query like SELECT,UPDATE,INSERT and DELETE</p>
+<p>we learn about the simple queries like SELECT,UPDATE,INSERT and DELETE</p>
+<p>In file Database intro, we have some sql code for queries we learned.
+The file with .sql suffix is sql code and the one with .db suffix is our database.</p>

 ---